Lowest and highest sales tax states

 What’s taxed and what isn’t

-Although it might feel like you’re taxed on everything you buy, most states exclude some purchases from sales taxes.
-All but 13 states, for example, don’t tax groceries.
-“That’s a huge one, because most people spend a lot of their income on groceries,” Cammenga says.
+Although it may feel like you’re taxed on everything you buy, most states exclude purchases (such as groceries) from sales taxes.
+“That’s a huge one, because most people spend a lot of their income on groceries,” Fritts says.
 Even then, the rules can be quirky.
 Some states that exempt food from the sales tax will impose it on soda and candy.
 Louisiana taxes bottled water but not soda or candy.
-Groceries bought under the Supplemental Nutrition Assistance Program (SNAP), often referred to as food stamps, aren’t subject to state sales tax, either.
+Groceries bought under the Supplemental Nutrition Assistance Program (SNAP), often referred to as food stamps, aren’t subject to state sales tax.

 All states except Illinois exempt prescription drugs from sales tax, and Illinois taxes them at just 1 percent, compared with 6.25 percent for its statewide sales tax.
-A few states — Florida, Maryland, Minnesota, New Jersey, New York, Pennsylvania, Texas, Vermont and Virginia — and the District of Columbia don’t charge sales taxes on nonprescription drugs.
+Several states — Connecticut, Florida, Maryland, Minnesota, New Jersey, New York, Pennsylvania, Texas, Vermont and Virginia — and the District of Columbia don’t charge sales taxes on nonprescription drugs.